As a teacher, you understand the importance of giving awards to students, but you’d like to add humor to the process of using fun awards for students.

 - Duct Tape Award – a problem solver who knows how to piece it all together

 - The Eagle – soars high academically

-- Energizer Bunny – very active; has a hard time staying in seat
+- Energizer Bunny – very active; has a hard time staying in his or her seat

 - The Giggler – laughs a lot

-- Glee Award – nice voice for singing
+- Glee Award – a nice voice for singing

-- Glitter Award – shines brightly; peers like him or she to stick around
+- Glitter Award – shines brightly; peers like him or her to stick around

 - Grammar Police – easily and unapologetically points out grammatical errors in others’ writing